-Servant Leaders should focus on employees who are intrinsically motivated to perform and exceed expectations.
+Servant Leaders must focus on employees who are intrinsically motivated to perform and exceed expectations.
 Let the external rewards (like a raise, bonus, or career advancement) follow success, not drive the project.

-Once you have dealt with the three keys of Servant Leadership described above, ensure you set up a Win-Win Agreement with the employee you are developing.
+First, deal with the three keys of Servant Leadership described above.
+Then, ensure you set up a Win-Win Agreement with the employee you are developing.

 There are five elements of a Win-Win agreement both sides must understand:

 - Desired results – what success looks like.
 In the story, it is “green” and “clean” as compared to the neighbor’s yard.
-For my executive, it could be how many projects to complete and getting them completed on-time.
+For my executive, however, it could be how many projects to complete and getting them completed on time.

 - Guidelines – these are the constraints that further define the desired result.
 In the video, the Dad has the son accept accountability.
 He says watering is going to be needed, but he leaves the method up to the son.
 Lean East helps executives set guidelines based on a balanced scorecard of indicators to ensure that quality, service, and continuous improvement are not ignored when meeting the desired results.